 In a multivariate Markov dynamic with an influence graph, the next state of a process variable depends on the current states of process variables that have directed edges to it.
 We study the following modification of such a Markov process.
 The future states depend on the current states with probability $p$, and with probability $1-p$ they depend on the states $d$ time-steps back.
 Intuitively, it is a process in which a Markovian evolution is randomly reset to a distant past state.
 The task is to recover the influence graph from samples of the process observed over $T$ time-steps, without knowing the instances when the “random resets to the past” occurred.

-This phenomenon appears in many domains, where the distant past occasionally influences the future in addition to present.
+This phenomenon is observed in many domains, where the distant past occasionally influences the future, in addition to the present.
 For instance, in social networks, users may sometimes form opinions based on older interactions rather than the latest activities.
-In many social networks, agents express short opinions in binary form (likes/dislikes), which in turn influence the beliefs of others in the network.
+In many social networks, agents express their opinions in a binary form (likes/dislikes), which in turn influences the beliefs of others within the network.
 Occasionally, opinions expressed in the distant past resurface and shape the opinions of others.
 Similarly, in financial markets, sudden shocks or crises often resurface after long intervals, influencing present-day risk perception and investment behavior.
-For example, an unexpected downturn may trigger responses not only to recent market fluctuations but also to memories of past crises (such as the 2008 financial collapse), leading investors to update their portfolios based on distant past rather than current scenario \cite{MALMENDIER2020103302,10.1108/S1569-3759(2011)0000093015}.

-The social network model proposed in this paper captures the phenomenon in which the network as a whole is influenced by the past, rather than just a subset of participants.
+The social network model proposed in this paper addresses the situation in which the entire network is influenced by its past, rather than just a subset of participants.
 We also model the reactions of the network participants with a binary alphabet, though the framework can be easily extended to problems involving larger observable symbol sets.